MicrosoftDocs/microsoft-365-docs-pr.pt-BR/microsoft-365/compliance/create-apply-retention-labels.md

 This method requires retention labels to be published to a retention label policy.

-In addition to enabling people to apply a retention label to individual documents, you can also apply a default retention label to a SharePoint library, folder, or document set, so that all documents in that location inherit the default retention label.
+In addition to letting people apply a retention label to individual documents, you can also apply a default retention label to a SharePoint library, folder, or document set.
+In this scenario, documents in that location can inherit your selected default retention label.
 Although the same label is applied, each document will be retained and deleted separately, according to the start of the retention period setting in the label.

 For a document library, the default label configuration is done on the **Library settings** page for a document library.
 When you choose the default retention label, you can also choose to apply it to existing items in the library.

 For example, if you have a retention label for marketing materials, and you know a specific document library contains only that type of content, you can make the **Marketing Materials** retention label the default label for all documents in that library.

 ![Apply label option on library Settings page](../media/0787d651-63dc-43b4-8768-716a5ecc64ec.png)

+#### Label behavior when you use a default label for SharePoint

-If you apply a default retention label to existing items in the library, folder, or document set:
+For standard retention labels that you apply as a default retention label to a library, folder, or document set:

-- All items in the library, folder, or document set automatically get the same retention label, **except** for items that already have a retention label applied to them.
+- All new, unlabeled items in the container will have this retention label applied.

+- For folders, the inheritance flows to any child folders and items inherit the label from their nearest folder.

+- If you selected the option to apply the default label to existing items: Items that are already labeled retain their retention label, unless it was applied by a different default label.

-- If you change or remove the default retention label for a library, folder, or document set, the retention label is also changed or removed for all items in the library, folder, or document set, **except** items that were manually labeled.
+- If you change the default retention label for the container: Existing retention labels applied to items in that container are changed only if you selected the option to apply the default label to existing items and those labels were applied by a default label.

+- If you remove the default retention label for the container: Items retain their labels.

-- If you move an item with a default retention label from one site collection, library, folder, or document set to another site collection, library, folder, or document set that has a different label, the item keeps its existing default retention label, even if the new location has a different default retention label.
-If the item does not have a label before moving, it will take on the default retention label of the new location.
+- If you move an item with a default retention label applied from one container to another container: The item keeps its existing default retention label, even if the new location has a different default retention label.
+Only if you then change the default label for this new location can the moved item inherit the default label from its current location.

-**Records:** If you apply a default record label to a library, folder, or document set, then a record label is applied to all the individual items within those locations.
-When you move a new item into a location with a record label, that item is labeled a record.
-However, if you change the default retention label to a label that doesn't declare content as a record, that action does not remove the record label from the individual items; those items retain their record label.
-Only a site collection admin can explicitly remove or change the retention label of record items.

-For more information about retention labels that declare content as a record, see [Records](records-management.md#records).
+When labels are applied that aren't standard retention labels but mark items as [records (or regulatory records)](records-management.md#records), these labels can only be manually changed or removed.

 ### Automatically applying a retention label to email by using rules